kandlagifari/E-commerce-Application-CICD/README.md

 ![Alt text](pics/32_docker-network-bridge.png)

-# Part 7: Set up Nexus with Jenkins
+# Part 7: Setup Nexus with Jenkins

 Now let's configure and connect Nexus with Jenkins this configuration needs to be done inside the source configuration files.
 We need to install a plugin for Managed Files where we create configuration credentials for servers.